Worth County Vehicle Impound Guide

 Finding your car quickly is essential to minimize storage fees.
 Here's how:

-- Call Worth Police/Sheriff: Contact the Worth Police Department or the Worth County Sheriff's Office.
+- Call the Worth County Sheriff's Office: Contact the Worth County Sheriff's Office at (229) 776-8211.
 They should be able to tell you where your car was towed.

-- Reference your case number: When you call, have your case number or arrest information ready.
+- Reference your booking number: When you call, have your booking number or arrest information ready.
 This will help them locate your vehicle quickly.

 What You Need to Retrieve Your Vehicle